Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Proof of Theorem

 That is,

-We point out that if $\kappa\in(-1,-1/2)$, the fraction on the left is strictly negative while the square root is nonnegative; these values of $\kappa$ can not correspond to virtual levels at the threshold $\jj(m-\omega)$ with $\omega>0$.
+We point out that if $\kappa\in(-1,-1/2)$, the fraction on the left is strictly negative while the square root is nonnegative; these values of $\kappa$ cannot correspond to virtual levels at the threshold $\jj(m-\omega)$ with $\omega>0$.
 The condition to have a virtual level or an eigenvalue at some value $0<\omega<m$ takes the form

 which leads to $\kappa>2^{-1/2}$.
 Let us compute the value of $\omega$ corresponding to a virtual level: